-Building on students existing knowledge of marketing and marketing communication concepts and theories gained previously on the Course (L4 and L5) the module will introduce students to the principles and practice of sponsorship in an event context.
+Building on students’ existing knowledge and understanding of marketing and marketing communication concepts and theories gained previously on the Course (L4 and L5) the module will explore the principles and practice of sponsorship and fundraising in an event context.

-The module will start off examining the nature, role and application of sponsorship in the events industry.
+The module will start off examining the nature, role and application of sponsorship and fundraising in the events industry.
 It will introduce sponsorship as part of the Integrated Marketing Communication Mix and explore experiential events as part of brand management strategies.
 Sponsorship activation case studies will be presented also.
-Other sources of event funding will be introduced at this stage.
-LO2
+Other sources of event funding and fundraising strategies will be introduced and explored at this stage.
+LO1 - LO3

-The syllabus will then focus on the practical knowledge required for effective event sponsorship sale.
+The syllabus will then focus on the practical knowledge required for effective fundraising and event sponsorship sale.
 Students will learn how to identify and secure sponsors and other sources of funding and they will gain best practice knowledge on how to prepare a sponsorship proposal/pitch.
-Sponsorship management practices will be introduced along with the legal aspects of fundraising, partnership and sponsorship and methods of evaluating sponsorship and grant making relationships.
-LO1
+Sponsorship management practices will be introduced along with the legal aspects of fundraising, sponsorship and partnership and methods of evaluating sponsorship and grant making relationships.
+LO1 - LO4

 Balance of independent study and scheduled teaching activity

-2. Offer a critical analysis and evaluation of marketing and sponsorship strategies of events and organisations that use events as part of their marketing efforts.
-[Assessed in A2]
+- Analyse and evaluate marketing/sponsorship/fundraising strategies of events and organisations that use events as part of their marketing efforts.

-Students will be assessed on the creation of an effective sponsorship proposal for an event/enterprise of their choice.
+Building on then previously undertaken analysis, students will then be assessed on the creation of an effective sponsorship proposal for the chosen enterprise.
 They will present this to their tutors and peers in an individual presentation role-playing a sponsorship pitch.
-(Individual 15 minutes presentation) [Assesses LO1].
+(Individual Presentation - 15 minutes).

 Lunt, T. and Nicotra, E. (Forthcoming) Event Sponsorship and Fundraising: An advanced guide, Kogan Page, London.